Sometimes a little unexpected tweak to tradition isn’t a bad thing. Nope. Not a bad thing at all…

 With all due respect to Kermit, being green has never been so easy–nor so darn enticing–as this simple, savvy, spring-y sweet pea soup.

-When The One goes to a yoga retreat for a week to cleanse body and mind, David tries cooking healthy when he returns…with unexpected results.
+After The One goes to a yoga retreat to cleanse body and mind, David tries cooking healthfully…with unexpected results.

 A simple, silken rice porridge that’s certain to soothe and salve the soul–especially those souls afflicted with a sore throat or a queasy tummy.